AyabulelaMkhwanazi/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 - **5. Number of keys.**

-   - :file_folder: : `5-number_keys.py`: Functioin returns the number of keys in a dictionary
+   - :file_folder: : `5-number_keys.py`: Function returns the number of keys in a dictionary

 - **6. Print sorted dictionary.**